graharee/GVSU-CIS350-AVALANCHE/README.md

 * PyAudio
 * pyttsx3
 * tkinter
+* googletrans
+* whisper
+You can do this by using the following commands in your IDE Terminal:
+* pip install SpeechRecognition
+* pip install pyaudio
+* pip install tkinter
+* pip install googletrans
+* pip install -U openai-whisper

 You also need to download a feature called ffmpeg.
 The following are the steps to download it for Windows Users:
   1. Type in the Google search engine "install ffmpeg"